-The POTUS was the second-best golfer of the lot.
+The POTUS was the third-best golfer of the lot.
 Taki Takishima, the prime minister of Japan, was the best— a scratch golfer.
 He had an exceptional short game, good enough to get him a tour card if he wanted it.
 Schumpert, the PM of Germany was next.
-A tall, husky woman with broad shoulders and considerable breasts, could absolutely crush it off the T box, but the Gerald R. Ford course was, obviously, built indoors and only designed as a par three in lieu of space constraints.
+A tall, husky woman with broad shoulders and considerable breasts, she could absolutely crush it off the T box.
+But the Gerald R. Ford course was, obviously, built indoors and only designed as a par three in lieu of space constraints.
 Schumpert’s long ball would not help her much.
 Faisal, the Tunisian, was short and pencil thin, and had never played golf.
-When his caddy handed him a club to take some practice swings, he clasped it with two spaced hands, ritualistically, like he was being presented a royal scepter.
+When his caddy handed him a club to take some practice swings, he clasped it with two spaced-apart hands, ritualistically, like he was being presented a royal scepter.

 “Hmm, we have a dilemma,” remarked the POTUS.
 “We seem to have a five-some instead of a four-some.”

 “Oh, that’s okay Mr. President, I will drop out,” Tibbles remarked.

 “No, no. Nonsense.
 You’re my guest.
 We can fix this.
 Perhaps we can play with two foursomes.
 Are there any other prime ministers in the clubhouse?”